Share link: www.brainbashers.com

-Read the help / walkthrough page on Skyscrapers puzzles for a more detailed explanation and a walkthrough.
+Read the help / walkthrough page on Futoshiki puzzles for a more detailed explanation.

 What is a pencil mark?
-Pencil marks can help you keep track of your own thinking, simply enter more than one digit into each square, just like you might do if you were using pen and paper.
-The size of the digits is smaller when there is more than one digit in a square.
-A square might contain more pencil marks than can be shown.
+Pencil marks can help you keep track of your own thinking, simply enter more than one digit / letter into each square, just like you might do if you were using pen and paper.
+The size of the digits / letters is smaller when there is more than one digit / letter in a square.
+A square might contain more pencil mark digits / letters than can be shown.

 Note: only when supported by your computer / device / browser / etc (and only when your cursor is in the grid).

 a = auto-pencil marks (or click the check box).